syncfusion-content/predictive-analytics-docs/predictive-analytics/Sample-sample92R.md

 R is also able to provide a substantial amount of additional information via the model.tables() function.
 For example, the command model.tables(aov1, type = "means") gives tables of all the marginal and cell means, while the command model.tables(aov1, type = "effects") reinterprets those means as coefficients.

-Finally, when one or both of the factors has more than two levels, it may be necessary to do a posthoc test.
+Finally, when one or both of the factors has more than two levels, it may be necessary to do a post hoc test.
 As with the one-factor ANOVA discussed in the section Statistics for Associations, a good choice is Tukey’s HSD (Honestly Significant Difference) test, with the R command TukeyHSD().

 You can complete this section by unloading and packages and clearing the workspace.